Meet the Steering Group – Cathy Sorbara

 What is your current profession/background?

-I am currently a Publishing Editor at the Royal Society of Chemistry.
-I also work part-time as a Consultant/General Manager for the Cheeky Scientist Association, a company which helps academics find jobs in industry.
+I am the Chief Operations Officer of the Cheeky Scientist Association, a global industry training platform for academics.
 I did my Masters in Biochemistry at the University of Ottawa in Canada and my PhD in Medical Life Science and Technology at the Technical University of Munich, Germany.

 What point in your life led you to pursue a career in STEM?